 Pushing the barrier and breaching this technology to healthy humans is the next step through non-invasive technology such as the one currently in development at Sand Diego.
 Their device is extremely flexible and has a slew of miniature components, like antennas, sensors and wireless transmitters, all tucked in a sheet only 100 microns thick – roughly the width of a human hair.
 The circuitry is all embedded in a rubber polymer that allows the system to stretch with the skin without causing damage, all while barely being visible.

 Coleman and his team have previously developed a cap studded with electrodes which a wearer used to fly an unmanned airplane.
-The tiny flexible tattoos still have a long way until they can reach this kind of performance, still the researchers found them effective in recognizing brain wave patterns that reflect various mental states – like recognition of a familiar image.
+The tiny flexible tattoos still have a long way until they can reach this kind of performance, but the researchers found them effective in recognizing brain wave patterns that reflect various mental states – like recognition of a familiar image.

 In time, the researchers are confident they can achieve the same results currently obtained with brain implants.
 They also claim they can upgrade the system to provide a wide array of additional features, like thermal sensors to monitor skin temperature and light detectors to analyze blood oxygen levels.